sisl/DividedRectangles.jl/docs/src/algorithm.md

 # Algorithms
+**Important Note**: The content below is borrowed from Chapter 7, ***"Direct Methods,"*** of the forthcoming second edition of ***"Algorithms for Optimization"*** by Mykel Kochenderfer and Tim Wheeler.

-The DIRECT (Divided Rectangles) algorithm incrementally refines a rectangular partition of the design space, using a heuristic inspired by potential Lipschitz constants to guide the refinement.
+The DIRECT algorithm incrementally refines a rectangular partition of the design space, using a heuristic inspired by potential Lipschitz constants to guide the refinement.
 This partitioning allows for global optimization by balancing exploration and exploitation of the design space.

+## Normalization:

 To simplify the mathematics and avoid oversensitivity to dimensions with larger domains, DIRECT first normalizes the search space to be the unit hypercube.

-## Normalization:

-DIRECT first normalizes the search space to be the unit hypercube.

-If we are minimizing $f(\mathbf{x})$ in the interval between lower and upper ranges $\mathbf{a}$ and $\mathbf{b}$ DIRECT will instead minimize:
+If we are minimizing $f(\mathbf{x})$ in the interval between lower and upper ranges ($\mathbf{a}$) and ($\mathbf{b}$) DIRECT will instead minimize:

 $$
 g(\mathbf{x}) = f(\mathbf{x} \odot (\mathbf{b} - \mathbf{a}) + \mathbf{a})